 Harvard also champions openness in national policy, most recently by responding to the request for information concerning public access to research by the White House Office for Science and Technology and offering testimony about open access before a House subcommittee on Science, Space and Technology.

 These efforts across Harvard are being undertaken to increase access to knowledge locally and globally.
 This year's OA Week events offer a unique opportunity to engage in reflection and discussion about how to open access to research.

 During OA week, we're also celebrating the success of Digital Access to Scholarship at Harvard (DASH).Through the DASH repository, Harvard provides free, public access to scholarly articles by Harvard faculty and researchers.

 Since it was launched in 2009, DASH has grown into a rich resource: at last count, the 8,500 works collected in DASH, representing knowledge from a variety of disciplines and schools, have been downloaded over one million times by readers from every continent on Earth.

 Approximately 2/3 of article downloads originated outside the United States, and half of those (1/3 of all downloads) came from less-developed countries.

 Download the poster below for more information about DASH's global impact, with a closer look at countries in Africa.

-The University’s Dataverse Network provides open access the world’s largest collection of social science research data.
+The University's Dataverse Network provides open access to the world's largest collection of social science research data.